McGill-ECSE321-Winter2019/ecse321-group-project-18/README.md

 |Yen-Vi Huynh            |   26 hours |CI and Heroku Setup                                                  |
 |Edward Huang            |   32 hours |Domain Model and Database Testing                                    |
 |Bach Tran               |   24 hours |Database Testing                                                     |

-\*The slight lower number of hours by Moetassem is because of personal problems that were communicated and understood by the team.

 ## Deliverable 2